nodejs/admin/Moderation-Policy.md

 as outlined [here](https://github.com/nodejs/admin/blob/master/MemberExpectations.md).

-At least once per month, the Moderation Team must provide a report of all Moderation actions taken by the Moderation Team to TSC voting members.
+At least once per month, the Moderation Team must provide a report of all Moderation actions taken by the Moderation Team to the TSC.

 *Nomination*